Debugging and testing

 in contracts/simple_counter.tact

-, which would output the amount
+, which will output the amount

-passed in msg
+passed in the msg

-Struct to contract’s debug console:
+Struct to the contract’s debug console:

 Next, let’s comment out all existing it()

-test closures in tests/SimpleCounter.spec.ts
+test closures in the tests/SimpleCounter.spec.ts

 file.
-And then add the following one:
+Then add the following one:

 It sends a message to our contract’s receive(msg: Add)